csswizardry/csswizardry.github.com/_posts/2013-12-16-i-wrote-part-of-a-book.md

 Web.
 It’s the first chapter in a book crammed with stellar insights from people far cleverer than I. I feel honoured to be a part of it.

-It’s a big ol’ book—just shy of 500 pages—full of practical insights from some really, really great authors, and—at less than $50—is a total bargain!
+It’s a big ol’ book — just shy of 500 pages — full of practical insights from some really, really great authors, and — at less than $50 — is a total bargain!

 <a href="https://shop.smashingmagazine.com/smashing-book-4-new-perspectives-on-web-design.html" class="btn  btn--full">
     Buy the book!